papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 The minification/magnification filters define how the image is handled upon scaling.
 For "pixel-art" style games, generally `Filter.Nearest` is suitable as it leads to hard-edge scaling without blurring.
 Specifying `Filter.Linear` will use bilinear scaling for smoother results, which is generally effective for 3D games (e.g. a 1024x1024 rock or grass texture) but not always so for a 2D game.
 In OpenGL, the terms used are `GL_NEAREST` and `GL_LINEAR`, respectively.
 ![Scaling](http://i.imgur.com/vAVHc.png)

-When rendering pixmaps (i.e. resampling *Pixmaps in software* as opposed to *Textures in hardware*), we can set the filter like so:
+When rendering pixmaps (i.e. in software), we can set the filter like so:
 ```java
 pixmap.setFilter(Filter.NearestNeighbour); //or Filter.BiLinear
 pixmap.drawPixmap(... resample another pixmap ...);